predicator/predicator_elixir/README.md

 _Currently has working Evaluator for Predicator instructions_

-predicator_elixir is a predicate evaluator for compiled rules from [(predicator)](https://github.com/johnnyt/predicator)
+predicator_elixir is currently a predicate evaluator for compiled rules from [(predicator)](https://github.com/predicator/predicator)

 ### Installation